trisulnsm/apps/analyzers/suricata-eve-unixsocket/README.md

       filename: eve.socket
 ````

-This would make Suricata output EVE to @/var/log/suricata/eve.socket@
+This would make Suricata output EVE to `/var/log/suricata/eve.socket`

-2. This App listens on @{Run-State-Directory}/suricata_eve.socket@
+2. This App listens on `{Run-State-Directory}/suricata_eve.socket`

 Where Run-State-Directory for a particular context is in the config file for
 the context.
-Open @/usr/local/etc/trisul-probe/domain0/probe0/context0/trisulProbeConfig.xml@ and
+Open `/usr/local/etc/trisul-probe/domain0/probe0/context0/trisulProbeConfig.xml` and
-look for the RunStateDirectory option.
+look for the `RunStateDirectory` option.